How to Clean Your Retainers

 Household cleaning agents, such as bleach, are too harsh on something that would go back into your mouth.
 The harsh chemicals in cleaning agents get absorbed by the retainer and dry it out.

 Denture cleaners are sometimes used as retainer cleaners, but they are not the same.
-Many of the dental cleaners contain persulfate, a chemical labeled as an allergen by the FDA.
+Many of dental cleaners contain persulfate, a chemical labeled as an allergen by the FDA.
 Dental cleaners can remove the buildup, but they can also cause damage to your retainer.
 If you continue using denture cleaners as retainer cleaners, they can change the color of your retainer.
 Use only as an emergency solution.

 Carbonated drinks like cola are effective cleaners on different materials but definitely not on retainers.
 Using these drinks to clean retainers is a great way to create a breeding ground for bacteria in your mouth.

-Boiling retainer in water will distort the shape of your retainer.
+Boiling the retainer in water will distort the shape of your retainer.
 In fact, the water doesn’t even need to be boiling to change the shape of the soft materials used in your retainer.
 The distorted shape of the retainer affects the way it interacts and guides your teeth.

 Your retainer goes into your mouth and is in direct contact with your teeth.
 If it is not cleaned, it can cause bacterial growth, plaque, and tartar buildup in your teeth.
 Therefore, it is important to keep your retainer clean and odor-free, and it is equally important to know how to properly clean your retainer.